Chibuzor Nwogbo

-Chibuzor Aloysius Nwogbo (born 31 October 1990 in Nigeria) is a Nigerian footballer.
+Chibuzor Aloysius Nwogbo (born 31 October 1990 in Nigeria) is a Nigerian former footballer.

 Career

 After playing for Northern Cypriot club Cihangir GSK as well as University of Pretoria in the South African second division, Nwogbo signed for Turkish fifth division side Nevşehir Belediyespor, where he scored 12 goals in his first 9 league appearances, with at least 1 every game.
 From there, he played for Utaş Uşakspor and 1954 Kelkit Belediyespor in the Turkish fifth division.